-I’ve been living on and off in Uganda for three months now, and I’ve been living on the Ugandan internet for much longer, and it’s been great to get a better understanding of how internet culture is working here and in East Africa more generally.
+As part of my work and studies with Art Center, I’ve been living on and off in Uganda for three months now, and I’ve been living on the Ugandan internet for much longer, and it’s been great to get a better understanding of how internet culture is working here and in East Africa more generally.
 After looking so closely at internet culture and civic life in China and the United States, it was good to get a new perspective.
 And these two articles kind of sum it up–the internet’s going to look a lot different, and we’re going to see more and more perspectives as historically marginalized people join the web.
 It will look a little like Los Angeles or New York, maybe, with the hodgepodge of cultures bumping into each other everyday.

 Chickens, Goats and Cows… Oh My!

 The first went live on Ethnography Matters, and it’s a look at the chickens and goats of the Ugandan internet.
 I presented some of this research very briefly at the Microsoft Social Computing Symposium at NYU ITP, but I’m glad to have a chance to expound a bit more on it.
 As I’m not a traditional academic researcher, I use blogs and other media to get my thoughts out in the public.
 There’ll be a book on all this one day soon too, I hope.

 Here’s a little snippet, where I detail my surprise that lolcats really don’t resonate in Uganda: